Our Guide to Namibia

 The best time to visit Etosha is from April to September as the temperature is tolerably cool, especially at night.
 From May to September the increasingly thirsty animals gather at waterholes, making it the best time to go to Etosha for game viewing.
 Summer is best time to travel to Etosha for bird watching as migratory birds (both intra-African and Palaearctic) flock into the park's many habitats after the summer rains.

-Call us on to start planning your holiday to Ongava Tented Camp or take a look at our itineraries to Namibia
+To start planning your holiday to Ongava Tented Camp

 Tucked away at the foot of a dolomite hill in the Ongava Game Reserve, which borders Etosha National Park to the north, Ongava Tented Camp offers exclusivity, great company, delicious food and an original African wildlife experience without the crowds.